Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Introduction

 We perform experiments on popular graph benchmarks in both transductive and inductive settings.
 We also conduct extensive ablation studies and analyses on PGKD.
-Empirical results demonstrate the effectiveness and robustness of PKGD.
-In short, our main contributions are as follows: \begin{itemize} \item We analyze the impact of graph structures on GNNs, thus providing a deeper understanding of GNNs. \item We propose PGKD, which effectively distills the graph structural knowledge from GNNs to MLPs in an edge-free setting. \item We evaluate PGKD on various graph benchmarks and demonstrate its effectiveness and robustness. \end{itemize}
+Empirical results demonstrate the effectiveness and robustness of PGKD.
+In short, our main contributions are: \begin{itemize} \item We analyze the impact of graph structures on GNNs by categorizing the edges into intra-class edges and inter-class edges, thus providing a deeper understanding of GNNs. \item We propose PGKD based on the analysis, which is the \emph{first-ever} method to distill GNN teachers into structure-aware MLP students in the edge-free setting. \item We evaluate PGKD on various graph benchmarks and demonstrate its effectiveness and robustness.
+Thanks to the graph structural information via distillation, PGKD shows a strong denoising ability when adding noise to the node features. \end{itemize}